 The Center for Transgender Health works with otolaryngologists who specialize in voice therapy, which some transgender individuals find beneficial.
 Each treatment plan is designed to meet your specific needs, but may include pitch, resonance, inflection, rate of speech, articulation, pragmatics and non-verbal communication.

 Sometimes, voice therapy alone is not enough to achieve your desired outcome.
 In cases like this, vocal cord surgery is an option and is usually done as an outpatient procedure.
 Talk to your doctor about surgical options to achieve the vocal identity that is right for you.
+Learn more about gender affirming voice care.

 Children and Adolescents

 Through a collaborative relationship with endocrinology and psychiatry, we work to provide comprehensive services for all youth.
 Clinical services are available for children, adolescents and young adults 5–25 years old and include education, family and individual support, pubertal blockade, cross-hormonal therapy and mental health support and treatment.
 The clinic additionally provides referrals for gender affirmation surgery for adolescents and young adults according to the Johns Hopkins Center for Transgender Health guidelines.
+Learn more about the Emerge Clinic.

 The comprehensive services offered through the Center for Transgender Health include connecting transgender patients with primary care providers across Johns Hopkins Medicine who are trans affirming.
 These providers can manage a patient’s general health care needs as well as specific transgender-health-related needs such as initiating and managing hormone therapy in most cases.
 Our primary care team members are vital partners in providing holistic care that leverages the resources of our academic medical health care system.